 Through the different documentation which is provided to customers, the Flavour Industry is increasingly requested to state the country of origin of the ingredients used in their products.
-This has become even more frequent with the introduction of the rapid alert system and the publication of Regulation (EU) No 1169/2011 on the provision of food information to consumers (Food Information Regulation).
+This has become even more frequent with the introduction of the rapid alert system1 and the publication of Regulation (EU) No 1169/2011 on the provision of food information to consumers2 (Food Information to Consumer Regulation or FIC Regulation).

-The Food Information Regulation provides specific labelling requirements for foodstuffs to be delivered to the ultimate consumer.
+The FIC Regulation provides specific labelling requirements for foodstuffs to be delivered to the ultimate consumer.